 Jakob Nielsen has initially come up with the 10 usability heuristics in the year 1994.
 However, these are the guidelines basically used for usability in interaction design that was for basics only.
-Nowadays, the heuristics are used more as a general rule rather than fixed determined rules; still they are not in use as such for design practices in the past few years.
+Nowadays, heuristics are used more as a general rule rather than fixed determined rules; still, they are not in use as such for design practices in the past few years.

 Heuristics generally organize a format with which the designers can perform a usability audit.
 On the basis of 10 heuristics, a designer can easily evaluate whether the project is according to the needs of users or not.

 The usability heuristics is a focused approach that is more prominent now in contrast to earlier times.
 In the present time, users are more influenced by the technological changes and inventions that have made their work too easier.
-Therefore with the help of 10 heuristics you can give a confidence to your users that you can preparing the design and can help them naturally.
+Therefore with the help of 10 heuristics, you can give confidence to your users that you can preparing the design and can help them naturally.

 Visibility of system status

 The term heuristics was first coined by the Nielsen which is simply referred to the device users are using.
 The basic objective behind the same was to inform the users regarding whatever is going on and keep them updated with suitable feedback.
-Nowadays, designers can help the users through a wide variety of tool and software.
+Nowadays, designers can help users through a wide variety of tools and software.

 Match between system and the real world

-This type of heuristic refers to have a deep knowledge and understanding of your user’s needs so that you can help them in a way that is suitable for them without any interference or confusion.
+This type of heuristic refers to have deep knowledge and understanding of your user’s needs so that you can help them in a way that is suitable for them without any interference or confusion.
 This heuristic talks to user and ethnographic research.
-The variety of users expresses themselves in their different comfort areas which might be different from rest of the users.
-It also boost the performance of the designers to deliver the information in an appropriate or natural manner to better understand the learning process of the users.
+The variety of users expresses themselves in their different comfort areas which might be different from the rest of the users.
+It also boosts the performance of the designers to deliver the information in an appropriate or natural manner to better understand the learning process of the users.